Yame

 Yame (八女市, Yame-shi) is a city located in Fukuoka Prefecture, Japan.
 As of 31 December 2023, the city had an estimated population of 37,782 in 16050 households, and a population density of 240 persons per km^{2}.
 The total area of the city is 482.44 km2.
 Yamecha is produced in Yame and surrounding areas, and is a tea known throughout Japan.

 Geography

 Yame is located in mountainous southern Fukuoka Prefecture bordering Ōita Prefecture and Kumamoto Prefecture.
-The Yabe River, which flows from Mount Mikuni on the prefectural border, flows through Yabe into the Ariake Sea.
+The Class A Yabe River, which flows from Mount Mikuni on the prefectural border, flows through Yabe into the Ariake Sea.
 The land has a basin-like topography.